 Avoid skipping meals the day of a holiday event.
 Eating healthy meals throughout your day will help to maintain your blood sugar and prevent you from overeating at the party.

 I’m totally guilty of skipping meals when I’m hosting a party.
 I get so busy with the prep that I don’t make time to eat.
 I have to make a conscious effort to eat regular meals.
 I also try to eat a healthy snack an hour or two before attending or hosting a party.

 Staying hydrated plays a major part in overall health and well-being.
 It increases energy, improves brain function, promotes weight loss, and keeps you fuller longer.
 Who doesn’t need all of those things this time of year?!!
 Stay hydrated this holiday season with my 10 Tips to Increase Water Intake!

 6. Eat Healthy Food First

 Choose healthy food first.
-Get the best of both worlds by eating the healthy food first and then have some of the fun food.
+Get the best of both worlds by eating healthy food first and then having some of the fun food.
 Be sure to savor every bite! 😉 Healthy and fun can coexist when you are mindful of your choices!